allkern/psxe/README.md

 brew install dylibbundler
 ```

-Assuming you did everything described above, you should be able to build the emulator running the following commands.
+Assuming you did everything described above, you should be able to build the emulator by using the following commands.

 ### Windows
 ```